-Every year at this time, for more years than I can count, I have made mental and literal lists of the things I’m going to change over the coming calendar year.
+Every year at this time, for more years than I can count, I’ve made mental and literal lists of the things I’m going to change over the coming calendar year.
 It usually looks a lot like this:

 Learn to play the guitar.

 Less of some stuff and more of others.
-Either way, it’s all just a bunch of things that stress me out!
+Either way, it stresses me out!

 Some years my list is so big my anxiety skyrockets with feeling the pressure to achieve more.